paliarush/magento2-vagrant-for-developers/README.md

    :information_source: ![](docs/images/windows-icon.png) On Windows hosts you might face `Composer Install Error: ZipArchive::extractTo(): Full extraction path exceed MAXPATHLEN (260)` exception during `composer install`.
 This can be fixed in 2 ways: decrease path length to the project directory or set `composer_prefer_source` option in [config.yaml](etc/config.yaml.dist) to `1`

  1. Use `vagrant-magento` directory as project root in PHP Storm (not `vagrant-magento/magento2ce`).
 This is important, because in this case PHP Storm will be configured automatically by [init_project.sh](init_project.sh).
 If NFS files sync is disabled in [config](etc/config.yaml.dist) and ![](docs/images/windows-icon.png) on Windows hosts [verify deployment configuration in PHP Storm](docs/phpstorm-configuration-windows-hosts.md)

+ 1. Configure remote PHP interpreter in PHP Storm.
+Go to `Settings => Languages & Frameworks => PHP`, add new remote interpreter and select "Deployment configuration" as a source for connection details.

 ### Default credentials and settings